jestjs/jest/docs/CodeTransformation.md

 :::note

-Note that [ECMAScript module](ECMAScriptModules.md) support is indicated by the passed in `supports*` options.
+[ECMAScript module](ECMAScriptModules.md) support is indicated by the passed in `supports*` options.
 Specifically `supportsDynamicImport: true` means the transformer can return `import()` expressions, which is supported by both ESM and CJS.
 If `supportsStaticESM: true` it means top level `import` statements are supported and the code will be interpreted as ESM and not CJS.
 See [Node's docs](https://nodejs.org/api/esm.html#esm_differences_between_es_modules_and_commonjs) for details on the differences.

 :::